Church & Dwight (CHD) Q1 2017 Results - Earnings Call Transcript

 Operator

-Good morning, ladies and gentlemen, and welcome to the Church & Dwight First Quarter 2017 Earnings Conference Call.
+Good morning, ladies and gentlemen, and welcome to the Church & Dwight first quarter 2017 earnings conference call.

 Before we begin, I have been asked to remind you that on this call, the company's management may make forward-looking statements regarding, among other things, Church & Dwight's financial objectives and forecasts.
 Church & Dwight will be discussing the results as reported on a GAAP basis and also on a non-GAAP basis.